ocpi/ocpi/OCPI.md

 The iCalendar RRULE format is described in [RFC 2445](http://tools.ietf.org/html/rfc2445#page-40)

 *NOTE: This is a description of the full format.
-The spec should contain a way to specify that you want to see a summarized format.
-This summarized format is to be defined based on the needs of application developers. *
+The spec should contain a way to specify that you want to see a summarised format.
+This summarised format is to be defined based on the needs of application developers. *

+### Reserve
+#### request

+#### response

 ### Subscribe
 #### request